What traits does a person have? Description of people's character: individual qualities and examples

 • identification of character and temperament (E. Kretschmer, A. Ruzhitsky);

-Knowledge of leading traits allows you to reflect the main essence of the character, to show its main manifestations.
-Writers, artists, wanting an idea of the character of the hero, first of all describe his leading, pivotal features.
-So, A. S. Pushkin put into the mouth of Vorotynsky (in the tragedy “Boris Godunov”) an exhaustive description of Shuisky - “a crafty courtier”.
-Some heroes of literary works so deeply and truly reflect certain typical character traits that their names become common nouns (Khlestakov, Oblomov, Manilov, etc.).
+Knowledge of leading features allows you to reflect the main essence of character, show its main manifestations.
+Writers and artists, wanting an idea of the character of the hero, first of all describe his leading, core features.
+Thus, A.S.
+Pushkin put into the mouth of Vorotynsky (in the tragedy “Boris Godunov”) an exhaustive description of Shuisky - “a crafty courtier.”
+Some heroes of literary works reflect certain typical character traits so deeply and correctly that their names become household names (Khlestakov, Oblomov, Manilov, etc.).

 • In relation to oneself (modesty - narcissism, self-criticism - self-confidence, pride - humiliation, etc.).

-In the structure of character, one can distinguish traits that are common to a certain group of people.
-Even the most original person can find some trait (for example, unusual, unpredictable behavior), the possession of which allows him to be attributed to a group of people with similar behavior.
-In this case, we should talk about typical in character traits.
-N. D. Levitov believes that the type of character is a specific expression in the individual character of traits common to a certain group of people.
-Indeed, as noted, character is not innate, it is formed in the life and work of a person as a representative of a certain group, a certain society.
-Therefore, the character of a person is always a product of society, which explains the similarities and differences in the characters of people belonging to different groups.
+In the character structure, one can identify traits common to a certain group of people.
+Even in the most original person you can find some trait (for example, unusualness, unpredictability of behavior), the possession of which allows you to classify him into a group of people with similar behavior.
+In this case, we should talk about typical character traits.
+N.D.
+Levitov believes that a character type is a specific expression in the individual character of traits common to a certain group of people.
+Indeed, as noted, character is not innate - it is formed in the life and activity of a person as a representative of a certain group, a certain society.
+Therefore, a person’s character is always a product of society, which explains the similarities and differences in the characters of people belonging to different groups.

 What is character

-A person's character is a set of stable mental processes (properties) that affect his behavior and are manifested in his actions.
+A person’s character is a set of stable mental processes (properties) that influence his behavior and are manifested in his actions.
 Each of us has our own set of qualities that drive different actions.

 Some character traits depend on the type of nervous system, others are formed under the influence of the environment.